 As the name suggests, bidirectional mics capture sounds from two directions only, making it perfect for one on one podcasts and interview settings where both the speakers are facing each other.

-This polar pattern allows the mic to capture sounds at virtually a 360° scope, making it perfect for round table settings.
+This polar pattern allows the mic to capture sounds in a 360° scope, making it perfect for round table settings.

-A stereo polar pattern offers a front and left/right recording coverage, making it optimal for choir or choral-type recordings, and even ASMR purposes.
+A stereo polar pattern offers a front and left/right recording coverage, making it optimal for choir or choral-type recordings and even ASMR.